Serawaia

 Serawaia is a monotypic genus of flowering plants in the family Fabaceae, first established in 2019.
-Its only species is Serawaia strobilifera, native to Borneo.
+Its only species is Serawaia strobilifera, endemic to Borneo.
 The species was first described in 1994 as Callerya strobilifera.

 Description

 Serawaia strobilifera is a twining vine scrambling up trees and river banks to a height of 8 m.
 Its stems are white or very pale grey.
 Its leaves are evergreen and generally have 2–3 pairs of leaflets plus a terminal leaflet.
 The erect inflorescence consists of a slightly branched panicle 12–20 cm long.
 Individual flowers are 15–21 mm long and have the general shape of members of the subfamily Faboideae.
 Uniquely in the tribe Wisterieae, they are golden yellow in colour.
 The standard petal is 15–18 mm long by 11–17 mm wide, lemon or golden yellow, with a yellow nectar guide.
 The wing petals are about the same length as the keel at 12–14 mm long by 4–5 mm (0.2 in) wide.
 They are completely free from the keel and have short basal claws.
 The keel petals are 11–13 mm long by 4–5 mm (0.2 in) wide.
 Nine of the stamens are fused together, the other is free; all curve upwards at the apex.
 The flattened seed pods are 19–30 cm long by 2–2.5 cm wide, splitting to release their 2-3 seeds.